josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/self-fulfilling-prophecy-of-react.md

 Given that your app will have larger bundles, lower speed, and higher complexity, as we've discussed—all for little to no benefit in other areas—choosing React just for the sake of getting new devs up and running faster is short-term gain for long-term loss.
 (Tech debt, in other words.)

 Those gambles _can_ pay off, but they might not.
-They often give you a few weeks now at the cost of months down the road.
+They often give you a few weeks now at the cost of many months down the road.
 So while this is indeed a real benefit, and an area where React inarguably comes out ahead, it's not necessarily a good thing to prioritize.

 Plus, if you know React already, learning another front-end framework shouldn't be hard for you.
 They all have their own nuances and quirks, but they all use roughly the same mental model.
 Any good developer who knows React can and will be productive with _any_ framework.